offtrail/hello-world/README.md

 # hello-world
-I don't know what to say
+I don't know what to say except I like to hike.